tocco/tocco-docs/framework/configuration/rest-resource.rst

 How to test your resource
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Test your resource by extending :abbr:`ch.tocco.nice2.rest.testlib.AbstractInjectingJerseyTestCase (AbstractInjectingJerseyTestCase)`.
+Test your resource by extending :abbr:`AbstractInjectingJerseyTestCase (ch.tocco.nice2.rest.testlib.AbstractInjectingJerseyTestCase)`.
 Writing tests for your resource by extending this base class allows you to implement **end-to-end** tests which test the whole process including routing (via JAX-RS annotations on your interface) and error handling (via the exception mappers you contribute in the test).